-Internal revenue sources refer to the potential tax sources that the district levies and collects from within the district.
+Internal revenue sources refer to the potential tax sources that the District levies and collects from within the District.
 This covers rates and receipts, fees, fines, licenses, rents and dividends /profits from investments.
-External revenue sources are grants from the central government, bilateral and multi lateral agencies and NGOS.
-Each of these main source, has a variety of items classified under them.
+External revenue sources are grants from the central government, bilateral and multi-lateral agencies and NGOS.
+Each of these main sources has a variety of items classified under them.

-The Gushegu/karaga District Assembly is no exception.
-In 1998, total Government of Ghana Grant constituting subvented salaries, ceded revenue and common fund was ¢1,198,917,000 representing 96 % of the revenue of the district.
+The Gushegu Municipal Assembly is no exception.
+In 1998, total Government of Ghana Grant constituting subverted salaries, ceded revenue and common fund was ¢1,198,917,000 representing 96 % of the revenue of the Municipality.
 Locally generated revenue accounted for only 4 per cent (¢49,961,400) of the revenue of the assembly.
 Out of this, fees accounted for the bulk (72.3%) of the revenue.
 Five key revenue items under fees contributed significantly to this.
 These are export of food stuff from the three markets (39%), market fees (28%), landing fees (13%), export of animals (10%) and livestock (5%).